Maintaining Our Legacy of Excellence

 National Student Exchange (NSE)

-The program aims to expand the boundaries of the TSU campus spreading across the USA and into its further territories and provide an opportunity for eligible students to study at another college or university in the United States and its territories.
-Specifically, this provide an opportunity for eligible students to widen their educational, social, and cultural horizons and to enrich their experiences.
-In addition, it offers an avenue for TSU students to live in a different environment and have access to courses and programs not available on the TSU campus and enhance the academic programs and career opportunities of the students.
-For more information, please visit the National Student Exchange Program website.
+This program aims to expand the boundaries of the TSU campus to provide an opportunity for eligible students to study at another college or university in the United States and its territories.
+Specifically, NSE provides an opportunity for eligible students to widen their educational, social, and cultural horizons and to enrich their experiences.
+Additionally, it offers an avenue for students to live in a different environment and have access to courses and programs not available at TSU, and to enhance the academic programs and career opportunities of the students.
+For more information about this program, please visit the National Student Exchange Program website.

 National Collegiate Honors Council (NCHC) Conference

-The National Collegiate Honors Council hosts its annual conference in the fall of each year.
-The NCHC strives to cultivate excellence in American undergraduate education by assisting Honors programs to create and enhance academic, cultural, and social opportunities for exceptionally-able, highly-motivated undergraduate students.
+NCHC hosts its annual conference in the fall of each year.
+NCHC strives to cultivate excellence in American undergraduate education by assisting Honors programs in creating and enhancing academic, cultural, and social opportunities for exceptional and highly-motivated undergraduate students.
 Representatives from Honors programs of colleges and universities throughout the country attend the National Collegiate Honors Council Conference.
 The conference allows for a free exchange of programming ideas, as well as investigation of issues of significant intellectual merit.
+For more information about NCHC and its annual conference, visit www.nchchonors.org.

 Southern Regional Honors Council (SRHC) Conference

-The Southern Regional Honors Council is a regional group of Honors programs, which includes colleges and universities from the southern states.
+SRHC is a regional group of Honors programs, which includes colleges and universities from the southern states.
 Each spring, the SRHC hosts its annual conference which focuses on a specific theme.
-In addition to guest speakers, panel presentations, and elections for student representatives, there are social events that afford opportunities for networking developing friendships.
-For those students who successfully submit a proposal for inclusion in the program at the regional and national levels, the University Honors Program supports travel expenses to the function, conference registration fees and lodging at the site.
+In addition to guest speakers, panel presentations, and elections for student representatives, there are social events that afford opportunities for networking and developing friendships.
+Depending on the availability of travel funds, students who successfully submit a proposal for inclusion in the program at the regional and national levels, may be eligible for UHP travel assistance covering all or part of conference registration fees, lodging, and transportation.
+Grants and stipends are also available for students via SRHC.
+For more information, please visit SRHC.

 Tennessee Collegiate Honors Council (TCHC) Conference

-The Tennessee Collegiate Honors Council is a conglomerate of Honors programs in the State of Tennessee.
-Typically, the state conference is held in the spring of each year.
-Students again have an opportunity to meet like-minded, bright, and articulate individuals who have vision and determination to make a difference and contribute actively to the communities in which they live.
-Also, proposals are submitted for inclusion to the conference program.
+TCHC is a conglomerate of Honors programs in the state of Tennessee.
+Typically, this state conference is held in the spring of each year.
+Students have an opportunity to meet like-minded, bright, and articulate individuals who have the vision and determination to make a difference by contributing to the communities in which they live.
+Student proposals are accepted for inclusion to the conference program, and transportation assistance may be available.
+This local, student-led conference is held in a different location each year and TSU students are highly urged to participate.
+Watch your TSU email for upcoming information regarding this opportunity.

 Thurgood Marshall College Fund (TMCF)